plijnzaad/phtools/README.md

-Various tools.
-Mostly shell, perl and R
+Various little tools, mostly shell, perl and R, and (for now) mostlyto do with Next Generation Sequencing.
+More to follow.